 - Continuing Education courses that must be repeated to retain professional certification.

-For example: If tuition at Texas A&M-Central Texas costs approximately $350 for 3 hours, if you were to pay out-of-state tuition, it could cost you approximately $975 for the same 3 hours.
+For example: If tuition at A&M - Central Texas costs approximately $350 for 3 hours, if you were to pay out-of-state tuition, it could cost you approximately $975 for the same 3 hours.
 Details vary by student and course.
 This is an approximate cost only.

 *Attempted hours are calculated for courses in which a student is enrolled on official reporting day, which is approximately two weeks after the beginning of fall and spring semesters and one week after the beginning of summer semesters.
 In other words, if you enroll in a course and subsequently drop it, the hours that you attempted but did not complete will count toward the limit imposed by this policy.
-If you intend to drop a course, you must do so before the end of the official reporting day of the semester to avoid having that course count in your total number of attempted hours.
-This is, only when you drop before the end of official reporting day will the hours not count toward the 45+ or 30+ limits imposed by this policy.
+If you intend to drop a course, you must do so before the end of the official census day of the semester to avoid having that course count in your total number of attempted hours.